torbsd/torbsd.github.io/relay-guides.md

 Nonetheless, there are some system-level changes we do recommend.
 But do not expect long lists of sysctl values and graphs illustrating the effects.

 __TDP__ will look at optimizing Tor relay performance on high-bandwidth BSDs in the future, but we suspect that the default operating system installs (outside of some recommended changes) should be sufficient for most relay operators' hardware and bandwidth.
-If Netflix can server [one-third of peak internet traffic in North America](https://www.youtube.com/watch?v=FL5U4wr86L4) with a default FreeBSD install, it's likely sufficient for the vast majority of Tor relays.
+If Netflix can serve [one-third of peak internet traffic in North America](https://www.youtube.com/watch?v=FL5U4wr86L4) with a default FreeBSD install, it's likely sufficient for the vast majority of Tor relays.

 Contributions for NetBSD and DragonFly BSD are welcomed.